wp-plugins/bulletproof-security/readme.txt

 == Changelog ==

 = .46 =
+* BulletProof Security .46 was released on 3-9-2011
 * New File Uploader code written - no longer using Uploadify code
 * New File Downloader code written - no longer using Zubrag code
 * File Uploader is AutoMagic - no setup required